grinsteindavid/streaming-video/landing-page/README.md

-# Netflix-like Video Streaming Platform - Landing Page
+# Prime Video-like Video Streaming Platform - Landing Page

 ## Project Overview
-This is the landing page for a video streaming platform similar to Netflix.
+This is the landing page for a video streaming platform similar to Prime Video.
 It provides users with an intuitive interface to browse, search, and watch video content.

 ## Features